What are my rights?

 If you’re seeking to borrow money, apply for loans through local banks and credit unions.

 If you can’t get a loan yourself, a friend, relative, or employer may be willing to apply with you for a loan.
+Our guidance on co-signing or guaranteeing a loan explains this option.

 If you assist a friend or relative by co-signing for their loan, you’re equally responsible for the debt.
 If the other person can’t make payments on time, you’ll be held liable for the loan and your credit record may be affected.